DasLab/KaggleOpenVaccine/README.md

 ## Organization of the Repository

+scripts: Python scripts to perform inference.

+notebooks: Python notebooks to perform inference.

 model_files: Store .h5 model files used at inference time.

 data: Data corresponding to Kaggle challenge and to subsequent tests on mRNAs.

-notebooks: Python notebooks to perform inference.

-scripts: Scripts to perform inference.

 ## Dependencies